 - Replace password_here with the password of the database that you created.

-- When done editing, click the Save Changes button on the top right, and then Close to close the file and return to the File Manager.
+- Once done, click the Save Changes button on the top right, then Close to exit and return to the File Manager.

 Step 5: Run the installation

 Open a new browser window and enter your domain to run the installation script.
 Depending on where you installed the script, you will be automatically redirected to either of the following URLs: